codedragon/stacktrace/slides.md

 ### The stack is a list of the steps we have started, but not completed so far.<!-- .element: class="fragment" data-fragment-index="0" -->

 ### A stacktrace is the stack at the moment something has obviously gone wrong.<!-- .element: class="fragment" data-fragment-index="1" -->

+# Thank you

+# May all of your troubles be easy to troubleshoot.